 - 2. Personal Statement.
-This document includes the candidate's current activities and progress and accomplishments to date, research agenda, teaching philosophy, and future plans in research/creative activity, teaching, and service.
-(See Appendix B for suggestions about the Personal Statement.) - 3.
+This document includes the candidate's current activities and progress and accomplishments to date, research agenda, teaching philosophy, and future plans in research/creative activity, teaching, and service. - 3.
 Copies of publications/creative works, including title page of authored or edited books. - 4.
 Course syllabi for all courses taught in the past year for informal reviews, or since appointment or the previous formal retention review for formal retention reviews.
-Or, the most recent syllabus for all courses taught since appointment for tenure and promotion review or for the past five years for promotion to professor review, sample syllabi for courses taught since tenure and promotion to Associate Professor.
+Or, the most recent syllabus for all courses taught since appointment for tenure and promotion review or for the past five years for promotion to professor review.
 The candidate may also choose to include additional materials, such as assignments, exams, and handouts. - 5.
 Other relevant materials, such as a teaching portfolio, course evaluations from other institutions, or letters the candidate has received from faculty, staff, students, or other interested individuals.
 If the candidate has had personnel from the Center for Teaching and Learning Excellence observe teaching or review teaching materials, the candidate may wish to include a resulting evaluation in the file.
 Where the candidate's role in particular research is unclear, the candidate should include letters from collaborators describing the candidate's contribution to the work. - 6.
 Candidate response(s) to any file contents, if desired.